seek-oss/sku/docs/docs/cli.md

 ### `setup-hosts`

-Updates your hosts file to point any configured [`hosts`] to your local machine.
+Update your hosts file to point any configured [`hosts`] to your local machine.

 ```sh
 sudo sku setup-hosts